eliasmagn/msm8953-chota/readme.md

 ## Charge-through OTG Safe Mode

-The Qualcomm SMB charger driver (`drivers/power/supply/qcom-smbchg.c`) now supports a "charge-through" policy when the device is acting as a USB OTG host while external VBUS is present.
-Instead of sourcing power onto the bus, the charger switches to a conservative sink mode so the battery can recharge from the external supply without disrupting connected peripherals.
+The Qualcomm SMB charger driver (`drivers/power/supply/qcom-smbchg.c`) now drives a debounced state machine that evaluates the combined extcon host/VBUS signals whenever anything changes.
+Rather than reacting independently to each cable notification, the driver waits briefly for the pair of events, computes a single mode (host-only, sink-only, charge-through, or idle), and then applies it by disabling the opposing power path before enabling the requested one.
+When the device is acting as an OTG host while external VBUS is present and the charge-through policy is allowed, the state machine selects the sink path and sets a conservative current limit so the battery can recharge without disrupting the connected hub.

+Manual OTG regulator disable requests now rerun the same policy evaluation instead of forcing the charger idle, so an attached power supply keeps feeding the phone whenever VBUS remains present.
+Each transition also emits an `OTG policy: <old> -> <new>` dmesg log to make validation runs easier to audit, and the USB source detect / ID change IRQ paths now feed into the same debounced worker as the extcon notifier so every state change follows a single timing model.

 ### Runtime controls